 FACT #5 - Wake games were a key feature of the ritual overseen by the Borekeen

-A descriptions of a wake game taken from the National Folklore Collection:
+A description of a wake game taken from the National Folklore Collection:

-I remember to be at a wake in Enniskean one night, an’ such a wake as that was.
+I remember being at a wake in Enniskean one night, and such a wake as that was.
 Twas more like a wedding than a ‘wake’ with all the fun that was there.
 We laughed enough at an old fellow that rambled in late in the night: he couldn’t find any ‘sate’ to ‘set’ on, so he went off an’ stretched on top o’ the coop.

 He wasn’t long stretched when he was sound asleep for himself.
 The ‘fine boys’ were watching him to play some tricks on him.
 An’ what did they do only tie him to the coop with cords.
 The poor fellow was snoring away ‘til coming on morning.
 He woke up an’ tried to turn himself, but finding himself tied he got a fright for he didn’t know where he was after waking out of his sleep.
 He made one leap to come off the coop, an’ brought coop and himself down about the house.
 There was noise then though.